More Than Just a List of Questions

 Many FAQ sections fall flat because they’re based on assumptions rather than data.
 To make yours valuable, source your questions from real client interactions.

-• Google Search Console or keyword tools (look for “People Also Ask” questions)
+- Google Search Console or other keyword tools like Semrush (look for “People Also Ask” questions)

 2. Organize for User Experience